-At this moment, what I find most interesting about this dream is how I’m using it: I’m trying to solve a problem.
+The dream was interesting for several reasons – but at this moment, what I find most interesting about this dream is what I’m doing with it: I’m trying to solve a problem.

 There’s a theory of dreaming—creatively named the problem-solving theory of dreaming—that claims dreams are attempts to solve our problems.
 Do we see lucid dreamers doing this?
 Yes, all the time: musicians and athletes can even use them to develop new techniques; writers can use them as a sort of workshop, as Robert Louis Stevenson did; and many dreamers use them to come to terms with their emotional concerns.
 Or they can just use them to fly around and have a great time—and maybe their problems look a bit smaller from up there.

 And to say that dreams can be used to solve our emotional problems is pretty much the same thing as saying that they serve a therapeutic purpose.
 There are theories like that out there, too.
 I’ve had both lucid and non-lucid dreams where I’ve had conversations with dream characters that would not have been out of place in a therapeutic context.
 At least, if they didn’t occasionally turn into arguments about Protagoras.